22 Jun Labor Law

 - Labor Benefits.

 Although salaries may be freely agreed upon by the parties, they may never be set below the minimum monthly salary provisions established by the government on an annual basis.
-The current minimum wage, announced on April 27, 2020, is BsS.
-400,000.00, per month for all employees.
+The current minimum wage, announced in March of 2022, is Bs.
+130, per month for all employees.

 Under the Labor Act, “salary” is defined in a very broad manner.
 In general, any payment made by the employer to the employee, connected in any way to the services rendered by the employee to the employer and paid on a regular basis (weekly, monthly, yearly, etc.), would be considered salary.
 In addition, benefits provided in kind by the employer to the employee and representing an economic value would also be considered to be a part of the employee’s salary.
 Salary, therefore, includes, but is not limited to, commissions, premiums, expense allowances, statutory and contractual profit sharing, bonuses, vacation bonuses, holidays and other overtime or nighttime shift payments, and any other kind of income received by the employee in consideration for his services.